 This step is first on the list because it’s important to address social interactions in a timely manner.
 Hubspot’s research shows 72% of customers expect a response from a business within an hour.
 And this is only trending upward.

 However, listening and responding to all of your social engagements can become tiring, especially if you’re on multiple platforms.
-Fortunately, you can use social tools like HootSuite or my personal favorite, Sprout Social interact and engage with all of your likes, comments, and messages from one dashboard.
+Fortunately, you can use social tools like HootSuite or my personal favorite, Sprout Social to interact and engage with all of your likes, comments, and messages from one dashboard.

 Great tools like Sprout Social will turn this: